kesh97-hub/FakeNewsDetection/README.md

 # FakeNewsDetection

-Our project for \textbf{CSE 676 - Deep Learning} on Fake News Detection using
+Our project for CSE 676 - Deep Learning on Fake News Detection.